TomatenKuchenDEV/docs/docs/voice.md

 ---
 title: Voice channel mass actions
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Using the voice command you can easily edit multiple users in a voice channel.
 ---

 Using these commands, actions can be executed on multiple users in a voice channel.